patrickfrey/mewa/doc/typedb.md

 <a name="derive_type"/>

 ### typedb:derive_type
 Finds the path of reductions selected by the _tagmask_ parameter with the minimum cost (sum of reduction weights).
-Throws an error if the results are ambiguous.
 The scope step of the search that defines the valid reduction candidates has been set with the last call of the setter [typedb::step](#step) or [typedb::scope](#scope).

 #### Parameter
 | #          | Name            | Type              | Description                                                                                                      |